camunda-community-hub/zeebe-affinity-service/README.md

 ## TODO

-Better Documentation, an image, and Dockerfile for the Affinity Server.
-Better error and edge case handling.
-Load testing.
+Dockerfile for the Affinity Server.